Sister Kenny

 Sister Kenny is a 1946 American biographical film about Sister Elizabeth Kenny, an Australian bush nurse, who fought to help people who suffered from polio, despite opposition from the medical establishment.
 The film stars Rosalind Russell, Alexander Knox, and Philip Merivale.

 The film was adapted by Alexander Knox, Mary McCarthy, Milton Gunzburg (uncredited), and Dudley Nichols from the book And They Shall Walk, by Elizabeth Kenny and Martha Ostenso, and directed by Dudley Nichols.

-The "Sister" in the title does not refer to being a religious sister, but rather a rank she had held as a nurse in the Australian Army.
-It is also a term for a senior RN (which Kenny was not).

 Plot

 In 1911, Elizabeth Kenny returns from nursing school in Brisbane, Australia, to her home in the bush of Queensland.
 Her mentor, Dr. McDonnell, is chief at the nearest hospital, 50 miles away.
 He wants her to work with him, but she wants to be a bush nurse.
 He says she will not last six months.
 Three years later, Elizabeth visits a ranch to treat a young girl, Dorrie, who is contorted in agony.
 She describes the symptoms in a telegram to McDonnell.
 His reply: infantile paralysis, no known treatment, "do the best you can with the symptoms...”
 Elizabeth treats “spasming” muscles with heat, wrapping Dorrie in steaming flannel.
 After the contractions subside, Dorrie cannot move her legs or sit up.
 Through close observation, Elizabeth realizes that she is not paralyzed.
 Her muscles have become “alienated”.
 After her muscles are “re-educated”, Dorrie makes a complete recovery, as do five other cases of polio that Elizabeth treats.

 Elizabeth takes Dorrie to see McDonnell.
 She assumes that she has done the usual thing in treating polio and is horrified to learn that infantile paralysis is a deadly, crippling disease and that the standard treatment is agonizing immobilization.
 McDonnell believes that Elizabeth has discovered an entirely new way of treating polio.
 He takes her to Dr. Brack, the most senior expert.
 Brack scoffs at her theory and refuses to consider the possibility that the science of the past 50 years may be wrong.
 When Dorrie does cartwheels, Brack contends that she never had polio.

 McDonnell suggests that Elizabeth treat the patients that doctors have given up on.
 At that time, Australian nurses had to be single; she is about to marry Captain Kevin Connors.
 Elizabeth's clinic shuts down.
 She took 12 “paralyzed” patients, and seven walked out.
 Doctors argue that they never had polio.
 Kevin leaves to fight in World War I. Elizabeth joins the Army and finds him in a hospital at the front.